mantidproject/mantid/Code/Mantid/docs/source/algorithms/SmoothMD-v1.rst

 Provides smoothing of :ref:`MDHistoWorkspace <MDHistoWorkspace>` in n-dimensions.
 The WidthVector relates to the number of pixels to include in the width for each dimension. *WidthVector* **must contain entries that are odd numbers**.

+A *InputNormalizationWorkspace* may optionally be provided.
+Such workspaces must have exactly the same shape as the *InputWorkspace*.
+Where the signal values from this workspace are zero, the corresponding smoothed value will be NaN.
+Any un-smoothed values from the *InputWorkspace* corresponding to zero in the *InputNormalizationWorkspace* will be ignored during neighbour calculations, so effectively omitted from the smoothing altogether.

 .. figure:: /images/PreSmooth.png
    :alt: PreSmooth.png
    :width: 400px